Prevented mining on the Great Barrier Reef

 Global ban on commercial whaling

-AMCS helped spearhead this successful campaign in the 1980s, establishing a global ban on whaling.
-We remain vigilant on current threats to whales in Australia’s waters.
+AMCS helped spearhead this successful campaign in the 1980s, establishing a global ban on commercial whaling.

 Sustainable Seafood revolution

 Launching our highly successful GoodFish: Australia’s Sustainable Seafood Guide for those who love the oceans and their seafood, AMCS revolutionised the way Australians view seafood and the fishing and fish farms that provide it.
 The guide is available in paperback, and as a dedicated consumer website and iPhone app which includes Greenpeace’s Canned Tuna Guide.
 More and more Australians are recognising their part in protecting our precious oceans by choosing their seafood responsibly.

 Secured the Great Barrier Reef as a marine park